How Seniors Can Avoid Misdiagnosis

 Physicians should be discussing functional and life issues with seniors as well as medical concerns.
 For example, seniors have different dietary needs than younger stronger bodies.
 They require fewer calories which can lead to a shortage of necessary nutrients.
 On the other hand, loss of appetite and weight can be caused by several serious and life threatening diseases, as well as medication interactions.
 Drug interactions may affect kidney or liver function, sleep, hearing, mood, and memory.

 Misdiagnosis of dementia, for example, is so common, Dr. Boult says “the error more often occurs in the brain of the provider rather than the patient.”
 Dementia is the loss of mental functions which affects everyday life.
 Alzheimer’s Disease is one type of dementia.
 Physicians shouldn’t diagnose dementia without testing for alternative causes, like potential drug side effects or interactions.
 Delirium is often misdiagnosed as dementia, but the difference is that delirium occurs suddenly and can often stop, usually with treatment.
 There are several other conditions that can impair a patient’s memory, their ability to concentrate, or mimic other kinds of dementia.
-Head trauma, urinary tract infections (UTIs), Lyme Disease, even low B12 levels can be mistaken for dementia.
+Head trauma, urinary tract infections (UTIs), Lyme Disease, even dehydration or low B12 levels can be mistaken for dementia.

 Steps you can take to get an accurate diagnosis